History of chemistry: Problems encountered with alchemy

 There were several problems with alchemy, as seen from today's standpoint.
 There was no systematic naming scheme for new compounds, and the language was esoteric and vague to the point that the terminologies meant different things to different people.
 In fact, according to The Fontana History of Chemistry (Brock, 1992):

 The language of alchemy soon developed an arcane and secretive technical vocabulary designed to conceal information from the uninitiated.
-To a large degree, this language is incomprehensible to us today, though it is apparent that readers of Geoffery Chaucer's Canon's Yeoman's Tale or audiences of Ben Jonson's The Alchemist were able to construe it sufficiently to laugh at it.
+To a large degree, this language is incomprehensible to us today, though it is apparent that readers of Geoffrey Chaucer's Canon's Yeoman's Tale or audiences of Ben Jonson's The Alchemist were able to construe it sufficiently to laugh at it.

 Chaucer's tale exposed the more fraudulent side of alchemy, especially the manufacture of counterfeit gold from cheap substances.
 Less than a century earlier, Dante Alighieri also demonstrated an awareness of this fraudulence, causing him to consign all alchemists to the Inferno in his writings.
 Soon afterwards, in 1317, the Avignon Pope John XXII ordered all alchemists to leave France for making counterfeit money.
 A law was passed in England in 1403 which made the "multiplication of metals" punishable by death.
 Despite these and other apparently extreme measures, alchemy did not die.
 Royalty and privileged classes still sought to discover the philosopher's stone and the elixir of life for themselves.

 There was also no agreed-upon scientific method for making experiments reproducible.
 Indeed, many alchemists included in their methods irrelevant information such as the timing of the tides or the phases of the moon.
 The esoteric nature and codified vocabulary of alchemy appeared to be more useful in concealing the fact that they could not be sure of very much at all.
 As early as the 14th century, cracks seemed to grow in the facade of alchemy; and people became sceptical.
 Clearly, there needed to be a scientific method in which experiments could be repeated by other people, and results needed to be reported in a clear language that laid out both what was known and what was unknown.